BIN Lookup.

 Pricing rationale

-We chose $0.002 per call because it is low enough that an agent will not hesitate at the budget (a thousand BIN lookups is $2) and high enough to pay for the infrastructure and the refresh work against upstream data.
-Comparable human-facing services either require monthly plans starting at $20 or throttle to a few calls per hour on a free tier.
+$0.002 per call — low enough that 1,000 lookups is $2 and an agent doesn't hesitate.
+High enough to fund the infrastructure and refresh against upstream data.
+Human-facing services start at $20/month plans or throttle the free tier to a few calls per hour.
 We do neither.